risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Debugging-Your-Mods.md

 debug_suspend=true
 ```
 This will make doorstop suspend the game on start, open a debugging server at port 55555, allowing you to attach any debugger of your liking, you can use either VS, dnSpy or Rider.

+5. Don't forget to put the .pdb file next to your plugin .dll, that's the file which contains the debug data

 Putting breakpoints inside game assemblies while using the Visual Studio Debugger is not possible currently, but works with dnSpy, please refer to the dnSpy section below on how to configure it.